venu190/Personal-Loan-/README.md

 # Personal-Loan-
-its tells about whether a person  takes a personal loan  or not
+we were going to learn about whether a person  takes a personal loan  or not